top of page

 We are regular people, quilters, who love the art of quilting and want to connect and share with other like-minded people.

-• Why a new quilt guild?
+• Why a quilt guild?

 • What is different about your meetings?

 We choose to handle business in the board meetings and other committee meetings.
 At the guild meeting, we tell what is going on, vote if we must, but keep it fast.
-We then have a program of some kind: teaching, sharing, speakers, demonstrations, games, hands-on projects.
+We then have a fun program of some kind: teaching, sharing, speakers, demonstrations, games, hands-on projects.

 • Why do quilts and other items hang around the meeting room?